SharafatKarim/quotes/README.md

  ![quotes](https://socialify.git.ci/SharafatKarim/quotes/image?description=1&forks=1&issues=1&language=1&name=1&pattern=Circuit%20Board&pulls=1&stargazers=1&theme=Auto)

+## sharafat
+- There's no end to EXPLORATION!
+- You'll lose the moment, you give up.

+## NAYEMA
+-  Constantly transform the thoughts of the mind into reality.
+-  Never hide your weakness.

+## sr-tamim
+- It is better to export talent than waste it
+- The quieter you become, the more you are able to hear

+## nabil
+- What don't kills you makes you more strong.
+- Inefficiency should be punishable.

 ## SadmanKabir
-- In the midst of chaos, creativity finds its wings.
 - Be yourself; everyone else is already taken.
 - Life is really simple, but we insist on making it complicated.
 - Believe in yourself, for you are capable of extraordinary things.

-## nabil
-- What don't kills you makes you more strong.
-- Inefficiency should be punishable.

-## sr-tamim
-- It is better to export talent than waste it
-- The quieter you become, the more you are able to hear

-## NAYEMA
--  Constantly transform the thoughts of the mind into reality.
--  Never hide your weakness.

-## sharafat
-- There's no end to EXPLORATION!
-- You'll lose the moment, you give up.

 # Contribution